Learn about many of the available medications in our database.

 Pregnancy: Metformin should not be used during pregnancy.
 If you become pregnant while taking this medication, contact your doctor immediately.
 During pregnancy, blood glucose levels should be kept as close to normal as possible using insulin.

 Breast-feeding: It is not known if linagliptin passes into breast milk.
 Metformin does pass into breast milk.
-If you are a breast-feeding mother and are taking this medication, it may affect your baby.
-The use of linagliptin – metformin in women who are breast-feeding is not recommended.
+If you are breast-feeding, this medication may affect your baby, and so it is recommended that you do not use linagliptin – metformin.

 Children: The safety and effectiveness of using this medication have not been established for children less than 18 years old.